qqqlab/madflight-docs/docs/Black-Box.md

 When logging to internal flash, external flash chip, RAM or PSRAM the log format is Madflight Binary Log.

+The `bbdump` CLI command can be used to dump the log as delimited values to the terminal for further analysis.

 ## ArduPilot Log File Format

 ArduPilot Binary Log format is a self-describing log format.
 Messages have fixed length per type.